mceSystems/javascript/README.md

   <a name="variables--one-const"></a><a name="13.2"></a>
   - [13.2](#variables--one-const) Use one `const` declaration per variable. eslint: [`one-var`](http://eslint.org/docs/rules/one-var.html) jscs: [`disallowMultipleVarDecl`](http://jscs.info/rule/disallowMultipleVarDecl)

     > Why?
-It"s easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
+It's easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
 You can also step through each declaration with the debugger, instead of jumping through all of them at once.

     ```javascript
     // bad